 Swing With a Steady Head Drills

-The Swing With a Steady Head Drills article is excerpted directly from ur new book The Ultimate Hitting Training Guide (click for book details).
+The Swing With a Steady Head Drills article is excerpted directly from our new book, The Ultimate Hitting Training Guide (click for book details)

 Tool XI: Universal Stride and Approach Drills, Drill V – Head Steady Drill

 Unlike MLB Mike Trout (above), for simplicity and confidence building, developing hitters and many experienced players should maintain their head as steady as possible, given the hitter’s aggressiveness of stride and approach.
 The hitter’s head must move forward as they stride out.
 But the hitter strives to stabilize all head movement except for this linear movement – no lowering of shoulders as they transition into hitting position.

 Purpose – Maximize vision as the approach executes and the hitter swings.

 - The Ultimate Hitting Fundamentals, Techniques, and Strategy Guide, Foundation XXXIII: Spine Angle.

 Attention Focus – Internal focus (click for how to use mental focus to improve practice and performance) on maintaining a twenty-degree spine angle from stance through swing completion.

 Use dry swings.
 Ask the hitter to take their stance with a twenty-degree inward lean (spine angle) as in the above image.
 The coach places a long foam noodle, level with the ground, and pointing at the pitcher against the front of the hitter’s helmet.
 Now the hitter executes their stride and approach, stopping in hitting position.
 The hitter’s helmet should slide lightly along the noodle as they move forward.
 If the hitter’s head drops or pulls away from the noodle, they are changing spine angle; eyes are carrying too much.
 Repeat until the hitter acquires the feeling of maintaining a twenty-degree spine angle beginning in stance and through stride and approach.

 Here are the potential problems: